 How to Know Your SSS CRN

-As previously mentioned, only those with a UMID card have a common reference number.
+As previously mentioned, only those with a UMID card have a Common Reference Number.
 If you don’t have a UMID or don’t remember having one, it’s best to visit your SSS branch to get one.
 There’s no point asking SSS about your CRN if you don’t have a UMID.
-The SSS will not generate a common reference number for you unless you are applying for a UMID.
+The SSS will not generate a Common Reference Number for you unless you are applying for a UMID card.

 Check Your UMID Card

-Obviously, the quickest and easiest way to know your CRN is to check your UMID card.
+Obviously, the quickest and easiest way to know your Common Reference Number is to check your UMID card.

-The CRN is located at the front of the UMID card on the upper-right portion, just below the “UMID” seal or logo.
+The Common Reference Number is located at the front of the UMID card on the upper-right portion, just below the “UMID” seal or logo.
 It starts with the letters “CRN” and followed by 12 digits in this format: ####-#######-#.

-On the old UMID issued from 2011 to 2015, the common reference number is located above the photo of the cardholder or member.
+On the old UMID card issued from 2011 to 2015, the Common Reference Number is located above the photo of the cardholder or member.

 Login to SSS Account or Mobile App

 If you don’t have access to your UMID, you can login to your My.SSS online account to know your Common Reference Number.
 You can also use the SSS mobile app (download from Google Play or the App Store).

 After logging in to My.SSS, you will see your Common Reference Number below your name and SS number.